onlogic/onlogic-m031-manager/README.rst

 You will need to install Python 3 prior to following this guide.
 You can download Python from python.org.
 Ensure Python and pip are added to your system's PATH during installation.

-Setting up OnLogicNuvotonManager on Windows (Native Install)
+Setting up OnLogicM031Manager on Windows (Native Install)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These steps guide you through installing the OnLogicNuvotonManager directly into your system's Python environment.
+These steps guide you through installing the OnLogicM031Manager directly into your system's Python environment.

 1. Install Python 3:
    If you haven't already, download and install Python 3 from python.org.